 What to Expect at Home

-Most patients go back to work 2 - 3 weeks after laparoscopic surgery and 4 - 6 weeks after open surgery.
+Most people go back to work 2 to 3 weeks after laparoscopic surgery and 4 to 6 weeks after open surgery.

-You may have a feeling of tightness when you swallow for 6 - 8 weeks.
+You may have a feeling of tightness when you swallow for 6 to 8 weeks.
 This is from the swelling inside your esophagus.
 You may also have some bloating.

 On the liquid diet: